 \subsection{Enumeration of Elementary Flux Modes}

-Elementary Flux Modes (EFMs) enumeriation for the submodel \textit{i}CH360red was performed, for each growth condition, using EFMtools \cite{terzer_large-scale_2008}.
+Elementary Flux Modes (EFMs) for the submodel \textit{i}CH360red were enumerated, for each growth condition, using EFMtools \cite{terzer_large-scale_2008}.
 Filtered modes (Supplementary Table \ref{EFM_count}) were defined as those supporting nonzero biomass flux and, for aerobic modes, nonzero oxygen uptake.
-In addition, in the aerobic case, filtered modes exclude those carrying flux in either of three reactions -- Pyruvate-Formate Lyase (PFL), Fumarate Reductase (FRD2), and the menaquinone-dependent Dihydroorotate dehydrogenase (DHORD5) -- known to be only physiologically active under anaerobic conditions \cite{zhang_inactivation_2001,cecchini_succinate_2002,andrews_anaerobic_1977}
+In addition, in the aerobic case, filtered modes exclude those carrying flux in either of three reactions -- Pyruvate-Formate Lyase (PFL), Fumarate Reductase (FRD2), and the menaquinone-dependent Dihydroorotate dehydrogenase (DHORD5) -- known to be physiologically active only under anaerobic conditions \cite{zhang_inactivation_2001,cecchini_succinate_2002,andrews_anaerobic_1977}.